**”But WHY do I need to repeat the same level AGAIN?”**

 Repeating a skill and practising it helps you to get the chain of movements necessary to perform the skill into your body’s muscle memory.
 This means that your body knows where it’s going next without you consciously thinking about it.
 This is very important because it not only helps the flow from an aesthetic and performance perspective, but also from a safety perspective, because if your body knows what it’s doing next, you’re less likely to fumble and (gulp) fall….

 It’s not fair on your coach to expect her (or him) to give you a heavy spot for moves that are too advanced for you to do.
-Spotting or assisting a student with a skill is something that all good coaches need to do, but the coach is there to help you if something goes wrong, not to physically carry you through the skill.
+Spotting or assisting a student with a tumbling or stunting skill is something that many coaches will do, but the coach is there to help you if something goes wrong, not to physically carry you through the skill.
 It’s dangerous for you as an athlete, and for the coach.
 Cheer and tumble coaches already put a lot of stress on their bodies in teaching such a physical sport, and carrying students through tricks they aren’t ready for isn’t safe or fair on them.

 In learning new cheerleading skills, you shouldn’t just aim to do a skill once and then move on to the next.
 There is SO much more to it than that.
 You are learning to perform and compete and to ‘wow’ an audience.